Access to this feature depends on your subscription level.

-You may, for example, be asked for information about how many cities outside of the United States are accessing the shopping site for your company.
+Basic mode doesn't require a query language, and so it's useful if you aren't familiar with NRQL or SQL.
+It's also a quick way to answer one-off questions, such as how many cities outside of the United States are accessing the shopping site for your company.
 Basic mode guides you through the process of:

 - Choosing your data source.
 In basic mode, you'll start by selecting an event and then choosing the attribute that corresponds to the information to show in your chart.

 - Specifying (filtering) the data for your chart.
 You can narrow the results and choose an attribute to facet by.

 - Selecting the time range to present in the chart.
 You can select a time range from the menu or use the custom option to create your own time range.